-Sometimes we as coaches spend hours perfecting our session plans, making sure the activities are as beneficial and intricate as they can be, only to have the practice fall apart.
+Sometimes coaches spend hours perfecting session plans, making sure the activities are as beneficial and intricate as they can be, only to have the practice completely fall apart.
 This article will discuss 4 common reasons why your practice might not be working and how to fix it.

 POOR EXPLANATION/DEMONSTRATIONEmbed from Getty Images

 Players need to have a clear idea of an activity right from the very start.
 To ensure that they do, a demonstration is always best, no matter how many times the activity has been done before.
-Every player’s attention needs to be captured right away, so the coach should take the necessary time to gather everyone’s attention, get everyone close together make sure players standing at the opposite end of the field can hear.
+There’s often a fear that the demonstration will take up too much time.
+But an activity with no demonstration only leads to confusion, taking up much more time than if a demonstration occurred in the first place.
 If there are different roles or complexities to the activities, every possible scenario should be demonstrated, including progressions when they are implemented.
 If you as the coach can’t demonstrate something yourself, it’s always fine to have a player demonstrate.
-However, I have personally found that the players understand what they are supposed to do best when I demonstrate it first and then get them to demonstrate/rehearse after.
+I personally like to involve the players in the demonstration as much as possible and have them moving in slow-motion with me as I demonstrate specific rules and functions of the activity.

 NOT AGE-APPROPRIATE, NOT FUNEmbed from Getty Images

-Just because an activity works at U9, doesn’t mean it will work at U10.
+Just because an activity works at U9, doesn’t mean it will work at U11.
 Sometimes activities just aren’t age appropriate and a lot of the time, we create things that are too easy for our players.
-If the explanation and demonstrations are up to standard, difficult activities can be understood and executed at younger ages.
-But activities that are too easy become boring and demotivating for the players.
-Having a defender shadow and follow the movements of an attacker might be good at the Active Start U4-U6 age, but beyond that, defending can easily be taught in more game-realistic 1v1 situations.
+If the explanation and demonstrations are up to standard, difficult activities can be understood and executed even at younger ages.
+But activities that are too easy can become boring and demotivating for the players.
+Having a defender shadow and follow the movements of an attacker might be good at the Active Start U4-U6 age, but beyond that, defending can easily be taught utilizing more game-realistic methods, such as a 1v1, 2v2, even a 6v6 battle or game.
 If an activity is either too difficult or too easy for the players, they won’t have the motivation and desire to make the activity work.